-The functionality will be added to the Drupal core and made available out-of-the-box, but for now, there is the Project Browser contributed module in the early stages of development.
-Its page is equipped with the “Try it now” button that enables you to test the Project Browser on a fresh install of Drupal, explains software engineer Martin Anderson-Clutz for Dries’ presentation.
+The functionality will be added to the Drupal core.
+It would become available out-of-the-box, but for now, there is the Project Browser contributed module in the early stages of development.
+Its page is equipped with the “Try it now” button.
+It enables you to test the Project Browser on a fresh install of Drupal, explains software engineer Martin Anderson-Clutz for Dries’ presentation.

 The tool uses a new technology called DrupalPod that creates a cloud-hosted Drupal development environment on the fly.
 You will see the Extend tab from where you will be able to browse projects.
-In addition to “All projects,” there is the “Recommended projects” option that is meant to help site builders be more confident about using vetted projects.
+In addition to “All projects,” there is the “Recommended projects” option.
+It is meant to help site builders be more confident about using vetted projects.
 It’s also possible to narrow the results down by category.
-In the future, the tool will install the modules by itself, but currently, it gives instructions to use Composer or Drush for that.
+In the future, the tool will install the modules by itself.
+But currently, it gives instructions to use Composer or Drush for that.

 Currently, there is the Decoupled Menus Initiative contributed module that is headed towards being included in the core.
-It provides an additional HTTP endpoint for Drupal-managed menus to be shared, explains Brian Perry, one of the coordinators for the Decoupled Menus Initiative, for Dries’ presentation.
+It provides an additional HTTP endpoint for Drupal-managed menus to be shared.
+One of the coordinators for the Decoupled Menus Initiative - Brian Perry - explained this for Dries’ presentation .